Updown Girl: Grave goods

 Grave goods were ubiquitous in early medieval England and are found in graves as early as the 5th century, though they became less common in the 8th century.
 The possible meanings of grave goods vary greatly, depending on culture and context: they include expressions of identity and status, items for use in the afterlife, and gifts to the deceased.

 Updown Girl was buried with a pot, a bone comb, a knife, a spoon, and a strap.
 The assemblage, like much of the cemetery, can be broadly dated to the 7th century.
 The knife was too damaged to match to an existing typology.
 Frankish wheel-thrown pottery was found in five graves at the cemetery, including that of Updown Girl, evidence of Kent's connections to mainland Europe.
+They may have been buried in a bag, of which only copper alloys mounts remained when excavated.

 Just two bone combs (or possibly made from antler) and iron spoons were found in the cemetery, one comb and spoon in each of grave 47 (Updown Girl) and grave 45, the burial of an individual aged 16–24 who was possibly Updown Girl's great aunt.